vupdivup/diffhouse/README.md

 # diffhouse

-*diffhouse* is a **git metadata extraction tool** for Python that retrieves high-quality repository information such as commit history, branches, tags and more.
+*diffhouse* is a **git metadata extraction tool** for Python that retrieves high-quality repository information such as commit history, branches, diffs and more.

 ## Requirements